 Even if your charge was dismissed or your were acquitted at trial, the record that you were charged remains as public record.
 There is also a public record of any charges made in a lower Court that were not indicted when sent up to the Grand Jury.

-For the purposes of Expungement and Sealing of Criminal Record, minor misdemeanors, traffic offenses, and OVI offenses are not considered convictions eligible for expungement in Ohio.
+For the purposes of Expungement and Sealing of Criminal Record traffic offenses and OVI offenses are not considered convictions eligible for expungement in Ohio.

 How Do I Apply for Expungement and Sealing of Record in Ohio?